raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 --- collapse ---
 ---
-title: Install `Py-enigma` on the OctaPi client and servers
+title: Install py-enigma on the OctaPi client and servers
 ---

 + Boot up the client and connect it to the internet.
 This will mean disconnecting from your OctaPi router and connecting to your WiFi network for internet access.